-This report reveals how companies based in economically developed and largely democratic states are profiting from exporting highly invasive surveillance technologies to repressive regimes where its misuse is likely.
+This report reveals how companies based in economically developed and largely democratic states are profiting from exporting highly invasive digital surveillance technologies to repressive regimes where its misuse is likely.

-The findings provide a comprehensive view of this largely unrestricted and highly secretive market and demonstrate the need for meaningful regulation and increased transparency within the sector.
+We analyzed almost 100 reports and articles published since 2015 to provide a comprehensive view of this largely unrestricted and highly secretive market for technology used to hack and spy on individuals’ personal devices.
+The findings demonstrate the need for meaningful regulation and increased transparency within the sector.

 The technologies discussed in this report can all secretly monitor someone’s digital activity from afar.
 They range from highly sophisticated and expensive exploits such as NSO’s “zero-click attacks” to those that exploit widespread vulnerabilities in telecommunication protocols.

-The impact of these tools on civil society is increasingly well known, with the likes of NSO Group becoming household names due to their alleged role selling invasive tools to repressive regimes that use them to track down and silence dissidents.
+The impact of these tools on civil society is increasingly well known, with the likes of NSO Group becoming household names due to their alleged role selling invasive tech to repressive regimes that use them to track down and silence dissidents.
 Despite growing evidence, most of the companies named in this report have vehemently denied enabling human rights abuses.

-“The private surveillance industry is a free-for-all… States and industry are collaborating in the spread of technology that is causing immediate and regular harm to individuals and organisations that are essential to democratic life” – David Kaye, former UN Special Rapporteur on Freedom of Expression
+“The private surveillance industry is a free-for-all… States and industry are collaborating in the spread of technology that is causing immediate and regular harm to individuals and organizations that are essential to democratic life” – David Kaye, former UN Special Rapporteur on Freedom of Expression

-Despite this, we have found over 3,000 individuals that have been affected.
+Our research reveals that at least 3,111 individuals that have been affected.
 While their precise identities are often concealed due to security concerns, many of those identified are prominent figures that play an important role in defending freedom of expression and promoting human rights.

 This report shows that despite repeated criticisms and attempted regulation, the commercial spyware industry continues to grow unabated.
 Estimated to be worth $12 billion, it is clear more needs to be done to reign in the industry to protect human rights and safeguard freedom of expression.